Mixing and chemical reaction hotspots in saline-freshwater mixing zones

 - Qualifications and research experience: The applicant must fulfill the requirements defined for Early Stage Researchers (ESRs): ESRs are researchers who, at the time of recruitment, have NOT yet been awarded the doctorate degree and are in the first 4 years (full-time equivalent) of his/her research career.

-Groundwater flow and solute transport in coastal aquifers are influenced by the dependence of the fluid density on solute concentrations.
-Density variations markedly impact groundwater flow patterns and significantly affect transport of active and passive contaminants, their dispersion, mixing and reaction behavior.
-Furthermore, in coastal aquifers mixing of SW-FW (saltwater and freshwater) is usually affected by temporally and spatially nonuniform variations of the flow field in response to heterogeneity of the hydraulic properties of the subsurface and transient effects.
-Mixing across the SW-FW interface has been the subject of long debate, as it has a strong impact on biological, geological, and geochemical processes at the coast, such as karst development, exchange reactions (including mobilization of Radium, used for quantifying nutrients fluxes into the ocean), and biochemical processes.
+Mixing across the SW-FW (saltwater freshwater) interface has been the subject of long debate, as it affects karst development, exchange reactions (including mobilization of Radium, used for quantifying nutrients fluxes into the ocean), and biochemical processes.
 Our conjecture is that mixing is hindered by stable salinity but enhanced by sea level fluctuations, and seasonal variations of temperature and inland recharge.
-Monitoring these, coupled to field experiments and numerical modelling, should provide new insights into mixing and freshwater displacement in coastal aquifers and subsequent geochemical reactions.
-This ESR will collaborate with ESRs 9 and 12 on the development and use of novel techniques for the characterization of transport and flow heterogeneity as well as reaction monitoring, which will feed into new theoretical approaches for the identification of mixing and reaction hotspots.
+Monitoring these, coupled to field experiments and numerical modeling, should provide new insights into mixing and freshwater displacement in coastal aquifers and subsequent geochemical reactions.
+This ESR will collaborate with ESRs 9 and 12 on the development and use of novel techniques for the characterization of transport and flow heterogeneity as well as reaction monitoring, which will feed into new theoretical approaches for the identification of mixing and reaction hotspots (see detailed description on the ENIGMA web-site https://enigma-itn.eu).
 These approaches are based on (i) quantification of flow heterogeneity and fluid deformation, (ii) identification of flow strain and stress centers, which drive concentration gradients and mixing, (iii) the development of mixing and reaction diagnostics to explain and predict observed reaction patterns.

 Principal supervisor is Marco Dentz, CSIC Barcelona, E-mail: marco.dentz(at)idaea.csic.es